dimagi/commcare-cloud/docs/services/postgresql/split-partitioned-database.md

 ### 1. Setup logical replication on *pg1*

-In your configuration set the following and deploy the configuration to *pg1*:
+In your inventory file set the following vars for *pg1*:

 ```
 [pg1]